ysugimoto/falco/examples/testing/backend_failover/README.md

 # Backend Failover Testing Example

-This example demonstrates how to test backend failover logic using the `testing.mock_backend_health()` function.
+This example demonstrates how to test backend failover logic using the `testing.set_backend_health()` function.

 ## Overview